BrianMcConway/puppy-puzzle-game/README.md

 - As a user, I would like to be able to play the puzzle game.
 - As a user, I would like to be able to learn the rules before playing.
 - As a user, I would like to be able to keep track of the amount of turns I have taken.
-- As a user, I would like to see anotification when I have completed the puzzle.
+- As a user, I would like to see a notification when I have completed the puzzle.
 - As a user, I would like to be able to start a new game at any time.
 - As a user, I would like to confirm a new game start so I don't start again by mistake.